cvmfs/doc-cvmfs/cpt-releasenotes.rst

 For Stratum 0 servers, all transactions must be closed before upgrading.
 For Stratum 1 servers, there should be no running snapshots during the upgrade.
 After the software upgrade, publisher nodes require doing cvmfs_server migrate for each repository.

+.. note:: For gateway deployments, the gateway needs to be updated before or in lockstep with the publishers.
+Due to a (`backwards compatibility bug <https://github.com/cvmfs/cvmfs/issues/3097>`_) in the 2.10 gateway, remote publishers with a version <2.10 unfortunately cannot publish to a 2.10 gateway.

 .. note:: The machine-readable output of ``cvmfs_server tag -x -l`` and ``cvmfs_server tag -x -i`` changed following the removal of the (unused) concept of "channels" from the CernVM-FS repository meta-data.
 In the output of these two commands, the second-last "channel" column has been removed.

 .. note:: This release introduces a new base package, cvmfs-libs, that is now required by the cvmfs-server package.
 In future releases, more packages will depend on cvmfs-libs.